racker/rackspace_cloudmonitoring_migration_tool/README.md

 * **rackspace_apikey**: API key for a Rackspace account.

 ### Optional
-* **ca_certs_path**: Path to a CAcert root certificate bundle.
-You can find one here: http://curl.haxx.se/ca/cacert.pem
 * **monitoring_zones**: List of monitoring zones you want to apply remote checks to (default: ['mzord', 'mzdfw', 'mzlon'])

 # Usage Instructions